Economy of the British Empire: History

+Statistics

 The following table gives gross domestic product (GDP) estimates of the British Empire and its territories in 1870 and 1913, as a percentage of the world economy and the empire's economy, along with comparisons to the United States and Russian Empire.
 The British imperial territory with the largest economy in 1870 was British India (including what are now Pakistan and Bangladesh), followed by the United Kingdom.
 The territory with the largest economy in 1913 was the United Kingdom, followed by British India.
 The table does not include GDP estimates for British African territories other than British Egypt.